Coders Kit Logo

 About Reaction Time Tester

-The Reaction Time Tester is a simple yet precise tool designed to measure your visual reflexes.
+The Reaction Time Tester is a simple yet precise human benchmark test tool designed to measure your visual reflexes.
 It calculates the time it takes for your brain to process a visual stimulus (color change) and send a signal to your muscles to click the screen.

 This reaction time test is widely used by gamers, athletes, and drivers to benchmark their cognitive processing speed.
 Regular practice can help improve your alertness and response times in critical situations.